Startups made easy. Sorted.

 AP

-Unapproved Options: Tax implications for recipients
+Unapproved Options: Tax implications for recipient

 Did you know?
 ‘Unapproved’ is the term we use for schemes that aren’t officially signed off by HMRC and are largely unregulated.